 We use net revenue retention ("NRR") to evaluate our ability to maintain and expand our revenue with our account base of customers exceeding the ACV threshold over time.
-The total billings and allocated partner revenue for the measured period are divided by the total billings and allocated partner revenue for such accounts, corresponding period one-year prior.
+The total billings and allocated partner revenue for the measured period are divided by the total billings and allocated partner revenue for such accounts, corresponding period one year prior.
 An NRR greater than 100% implies positive net revenue retention.
 This methodology includes stores added to or subtracted from an account's subscription during the previous twelve months.
 It also includes changes to subscription and partner and services revenue billings, and revenue reductions from stores or accounts that leave the platform during the previous one-year period.
-Net new accounts added after the previous one year period are excluded in our NRR calculations.
-NRR for accounts with ACV greater than \$2,000 was 108% and 106% for 2018 and 2019, respectively.
+Net new accounts added after the previous one-year period are excluded in our NRR calculations.
+NRR for accounts with ACV greater than \$2,000 was 106% and 108% for 2019 and 2018, respectively.
+We update our reported NRR at the end of each fiscal year and do not report quarterly changes in NRR.
 The chart below illustrates certain of our key business metrics as of or for the three months ended for each of the dates presented, as applicable.